18 Fun Games for Halloween for Preschoolers

 8. Halloween Bowling

-If you’re feeling crafty, you can find items around the house (such as aluminum cans or water bottles) and decorate them with a Halloween theme.
+If you’re feeling crafty, look for items around the house, such as aluminum cans or water bottles.
+Then decorate them with a Halloween theme.

-Otherwise, Amazon has some neat options that you can purchase, such as this monster plush bowling set.
+Otherwise, Amazon has some neat options that you can purchase.
+This monster plush bowling set, for example, looks like a lot of fun for preschool age kiddos.

 9. Pumpkin Toss

-For this one, you only need a bucket and pumpkins — which could be small, plastic pumpkins or even something larger, such as toilet paper wrapped in orange felt.
+For this one, you only need a bucket and pumpkins.
+It could be small, plastic pumpkins or even something larger, such as toilet paper wrapped in orange felt.

 The kids can take turns tossing the pumpkins into the bucket.
 The child who lands the most pumpkins inside the bucket is the winner.